-ANTH S342 Arctic Ethnology 3 credits (3+0) J
+ANTH S342 Arctic Ethnology

 A survey of the cultures of circumpolar regions from Siberia and Alaska to Canada and Greenland.
 Emphasis on subsistence patterns, ecology, social organization, belief systems, interethnic relations, and contemporary issues.
 Prerequisite: ANTH S101 or S202 or permission.